Inspired Research.

 Northern Canada is one of the fastest-warming regions on Earth.
 Climate change is affecting northern ecosystems at an accelerated pace, from more intense wildfires to declining water quality, thawing ice and changes to wildlife habitats.
 These changes have immense impacts on all people in the North, especially Indigenous communities whose traditional ways of living are being threatened.

-Informed by the concerns of residents, researchers are addressing ice road safety, water security, forest fires, northern wildlife biology and carbon storage.
+Informed by the concerns of local people, researchers are addressing ice road safety, water security, forest fires, northern wildlife biology and carbon storage.

 Laurier researchers are co-creating best practices for environmental and data management that affirm the role of Indigenous peoples as stewards of their ancestral territories.